-The program is being delivered by AND in partnership with Social Ventures Australia (SVA), and funded by the NSW Department of Family and Community Services.
-It works with seven businesses employing around 57,000 staff nationally.
+High Growth Jobs, Talented Candidates (HGJTC) was an innovative project delivered by the Australian Network on Disability (AND) in partnership with Social Ventures Australia (SVA).
+It was pioneered and funded by the NSW Department of Family and Community Services.

-HGJTC uses a demand-led brokerage model that starts with the employer to build their confidence to employ people with a disability, and works backwards to prepare and match job seekers to identified jobs.
+HGJTC used a demand-led brokerage model that incorporated the needs of both the employer and jobseeker.
+It started with the employer to build their confidence and capability to employ people with disability and worked backwards to prepare and match jobseekers to identified jobs.

-- Equip employers with the skills to become disability confident by reviewing their recruitment practices to ensure they are accessible and helping to develop a workplace adjustment policy and procedures.
-AND is also providing disability confidence training to HR and recruitment teams and the site managers and supervisors where candidates are employed.
+- Equip: We equipped employers with the skills to become disability confident.
+We conducted expert reviews of their recruitment practices and helped them develop workplace adjustment policies and procedures.
+We provided disability confidence training to HR and recruitment teams, as well as site managers and supervisors.

-- Deliver job ready candidates, by working closely with the employer to understand the essential requirements of the roles.
-Candidates are upskilled through a short intensive pre-employment program that includes an employer site visit and information session.
+- Deliver: To deliver job-ready candidates, we worked closely with the employers to understand the essential requirements of the roles.
+Candidates were upskilled through an intensive pre-employment program that included an employer site visit and information session.